 The amount of land that sustains native plants and animals in the City of Rockdale has been progressively reduced since European settlement.
-All of the natural areas in the City are degraded to some extent, with most having survived coincidentally rather then through long term planning.
-The main impacts' causing continued stress on the natural areas of Rockdale includes:
+All of the natural areas in the City are degraded to some extent, with most having survived coincidentally rather than through long term planning.